stevepereira/ansible-example/README.md

 * Logstash/Logsene for log aggregation

 #### Shared persistence option for legacy datastorage:
-2 or 3-phase commit combined with https://github.com/s3fs-fuse/s3fs-fuse is sufficient for shared persistence and consistency given the nature of the application (write light, read heavy) - 5GB max for a single file
+2 or 3-phase commit combined with https://github.com/s3fs-fuse/s3fs-fuse is sufficient for shared persistence and consistency given the nature of the application (write light, read heavy)
+ * consider 5GB max for a single file

 ###Scaling:
 * Packer to bake Ansible-provisioned AMI or Ansible and snapshot to enable autoscaling
 * Considered boot with fetch script for war file (cloud-init?) though that would require connection back to CI which is a security risk
-** Jenkins will push to all servers
+ * Jenkins will push to all servers

 - - -